ltgcgo/docs/src/ltgc/encode.md

 Below are the suggested bitrates under different scenarios, when encoding stereo audio content under either 44.1kHz or 48kHz.
 Audio content should be encoded with constrained variable bitrate (CVBR).

+The AAC-LC encoder in question is `libfdk_aac`, being the best FOSS AAC-LC encoder out there.
+The only AAC-LC encoder better than `libfdk_aac` is Apple's Audio Toolbox, which is proprietary and not in consideration.

 | Codec  | Basic   | Stream  | Balanced | Generic | Quality |
 | ------ | ------- | ------- | -------- | ------- | ------- |
 | Opus   | 96kbps  | 144kbps | 160kbps  | 192kbps | 256kbps |